top of page

 People have tipped Inverness Tours between £20-£100 per person for a 6 day tour.
 (I think £100 is excessive, but the guides from Inverness Tours are fabulous!)

-And if you’re interested in another tour and getting all of this helpful information, here are details on our 2024 Outlander Tours of Scotland.
+And if you’re interested in another tour and getting all of this helpful information, see my main site at A Happy Place Travel.

 Comments